Bill Mauldin: Postwar activities

 In 1959, Mauldin won a second Pulitzer Prize, while working at the St. Louis Post-Dispatch, for a cartoon depicting Soviet author Boris Pasternak in a Gulag, asking another prisoner, "I won the Nobel Prize for literature.
 What was your crime?"
 Pasternak had won the Nobel Prize for his novel Doctor Zhivago, but was not allowed to travel to Sweden to accept it.
 The following year Mauldin won the National Cartoonist Society Award for Editorial Cartooning.
 In 1961, he received their Reuben Award as well.

 In addition to cartooning, Mauldin worked as a freelance writer.
 He also illustrated many articles for Life magazine, The Saturday Evening Post, Sports Illustrated, and other publications.
 He brought back Joe as a war correspondent, writing letters to the stateside Willie.
 He made cartoons of Willie and Joe together only in tributes to the "soldiers' generals": Omar Bradley and George C. Marshall, after their deaths; for a Life article on the "New Army"; and as a salute to the late cartoonist Milton Caniff.

 In 1962, Mauldin moved to the Chicago Sun-Times.
 One of his most famous post-war cartoons was published in 1963, following the assassination of President John F. Kennedy.
 It depicted the statue of Abraham Lincoln at the Lincoln Memorial, with his head in his hands.

 On 7 February 1965, while visiting his son who was serving with the U.S. Army at Camp Holloway, South Vietnam Mauldin was present for the Vietcong Attack on Camp Holloway.

 In 1969, Mauldin was commissioned by the National Safety Council to illustrate its annual booklet on traffic safety.
 These pamphlets were regularly issued without copyright, but for this issue the council noted that Mauldin's cartoons were under copyright, although the rest of the pamphlet was not.

 In 1985, Mauldin won the Walter Cronkite Award for Excellence in Journalism.
 Mauldin remained with the Sun-Times until his retirement in 1991.

 He was inducted into the St. Louis Walk of Fame on May 19, 1991.
 On September 19, 2001, Sergeant Major of the Army Jack L. Tilley presented Mauldin with a personal letter from Army Chief of Staff General Eric K. Shinseki, and a hardbound book with notes from other senior Army leaders and several celebrities, including TV broadcasters Walter Cronkite and Tom Brokaw, and actor Tom Hanks.
 Tilley also promoted Mauldin to the honorary rank of first sergeant.

 Death and legacy

-Mauldin died on January 22, 2003, from complications of Alzheimer's disease and a bathtub scalding.
+Mauldin died on January 22, 2003, from Alzheimer's disease and complications of injuries received in an accidental bathtub scalding.
 He was buried in Arlington National Cemetery on January 29, 2003.
 Married three times, he was survived by seven children.
-(His daughter Kaja had died of non-Hodgkin lymphoma in 2001.)